randalbarqan/IT326/README.md

 We have chosen to work on a dataset of health indicators for diabetes based on the prevalence of this disease.
 Diabetes is a chronic disease that leads to various health complications and economic problems, necessitating a strong response to address the disease.
 Additionally, we believe that our work on this dataset can have an impact on promoting public health.

+## project goals:
+our goals for this project is to include data preprocessing, classification, and clustering.
+We aim to prepare the dataset for analysis through data preprocessing techniques.
+Next, we apply classification methods to categorize the data into groups.
+Additionally, clustering techniques for uncover patterns and relationships within the dataset.
+Through these processes, we aim to extract meaningful insights and findings from the data.

 ### Students Names: